puzz00/deobfuscation/deobfuscation.md

 We use `curl` to test the `/keys.php` backend resource and by using the string which is sent to us in the server response we are able to obtain the final flag :smiley:

 ![js32](/images/32.png)

+## Conclusion

+These notes have gone over how we can obfuscate and deobfuscate javascript code in several simple ways.

+It is important to analyze javascript code we find on web apps we are testing - hopefully we will be able to now handle code which has been obfuscated in the ways we have covered :smiley: